The Sleeping and the Dead

 The George & Molly books

 Ann Cleeves's first book was A Bird in the Hand, published back in 1986, featuring George Palmer-Jones, an elderly birdwatcher - helped by his wife, Molly.
-It was followed by five more George and Molly murder mysteries.
+It was followed by more George and Molly murder mysteries.
 These have now all been brought back into print by Bello, Pan MacMillan's digital-only imprint, and are now available as eBooks or print on demand paperbacks.

 Ann is very aware of the advances she has made as a writer since these books were published, but they have many admirers: in a review of Dead Water, the New York Times Book Review remarks "her early birding mysteries are classics."